stormchaserroleplaying/stormchaserRPG/Spells/3/Warding/index.md

 Make an unarmed attack roll vs a creature that is possessed or under the influence of a minor curse.
 On a hit, you grab the creature by the throat and press a polished opal to its forehead.

-Make a warding attack roll against vs the Charisma defence of the possessing creature, or the DC of the curse.
-On a hit, when you pull the opal back and the curse or entity possessing the creature will exit the creature in the form of black, ichor-filled vomit.
+Make a warding attack roll vs. the Charisma defence of the possessing creature, or the DC of the curse.
+On a hit, you pull the opal back and the curse or entity possessing the creature will exit the creature in the form of black, ichor-filled vomit.
 Afterwards, the creature is no longer cursed or possessed.

 ## Power Word: Freedom
 *3rd level Ward*<br>